polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 to include on the site.
 After setting up a website, a validator should add this website to the corresponding field in their identity so nominators can find it easily.

-## Transparency & Establishing Trust
+### Maintain a Self-Stake

 Considering the risks involved for both validators and nominators, establishing trust is one of the most essential factors in running quality validator services.

-### Self Stake

 Validators should have skin in the game in their operations in the form of a stake that is self-bonded to their validator stash.
-[Slashing]() applies to the total stake of a Validator, therefore having a high self-stake shows confidence in the operations.
-This helps show commitment from the Validator as they have skin in the game and can be penalized for negative actions or poor maintenance. mess up.
-Having very little self-stake can signal to nominators that they have nothing to lose in the case of failures.
+[Slashing](TODO: add-path) applies to the total stake of a validator, therefore having a high self-stake shows confidence in the operations.
+This helps show commitment from the validator as they have skin in the game and can be penalized for harmful actions or poor maintenance.
+Contributing minimal self-stake can signal to nominators the validator may not be incentivized to properly run and maintain validation services.

-Additionally, it can help nominators to get a sense of how validators manage their stakes.
+Additionally, observing self-stake activity can help nominators to get a sense of how validators manage their stakes.
 Defining a self-allocation strategy is also helpful in seeing how efficiently a validator's stake can be utilized.

-### Commission & Rewards
+### Explain Commission Structure

-#### Commission

 What does your validator charge as commission, and how did you reach this number?
 It can be helpful to be transparent about the long-term plans around the business models of running a validator,